alanyoungcy/ttmorph/README.md

 ## About The Project

-The Morph starter kit helps developers quickly and efficiently, build dApps on the Morph blockchain.
-It is a comprehensive template for building fullstack dApps.
-This starter kit is an extension of the [ReactToWeb3 kit](https://github.com/Protocol-Explorer/ReactToWeb3)
+This is a project build base on Morph Start kit for demonstation of DApp on using smart contract and smart contract finance  This starter kit is an extension of the [ReactToWeb3 kit](https://github.com/Protocol-Explorer/ReactToWeb3)

 <p align="right">(<a href="#top">back to top</a>)</p>